phetsims/calculus-grapher/doc/implementation-notes.md

 ## Terminology

-* graph - It consists of a coordinate plane with horizontal and vertical axes, with tick marks with optional grid lines and tick labels.
+* Graph - It consists of a coordinate plane with horizontal and vertical axes, with tick marks with optional grid lines and tick labels.
 A graph includes one or multiple curves which shows how a function behaves as its input (x) changes.
-* original graph - It refers to the graph that contains the f(x) function.
+* Original Graph - It refers to the graph that contains the f(x) function.
 It is the only graph whose curve(s) can be user manipulated.
-The original graph includes the original curve and , optionally, the predict curve.
+The original graph includes the original curve and, optionally, the predict curve.
-* curve - A curve is a complete parametrization of the shape of a mathematical function on a graph.
+* Curve - A curve is a complete parametrization of the shape of a mathematical function on a graph.
 All model curve are composed of closely-spaced curve points.
 In calculus-grapher, a model curve is a complete representation of a mathematical function.
-* original curve - It refers to the curve on the original graph that represent the f(x) function.
+* Original curve - It refers to the curve on the original graph that represent the f(x) function.
 It can be manipulated by the user.
-* predict curve - It is a curve that is generated based on a user's input.
+* Predict Curve - It is a curve that is generated based on a user's input.
 It allows the user to attempt to predict the function f(x).
 It is set to be invisible by default.
-* plot - In Calculus-Grapher, a plot is defined as a representation of a portion of a curve.
+* Plot - In Calculus-Grapher, a plot is defined as a representation of a portion of a curve.
 The curve of a graph may be composed of several plots to represent separate elements of the curve, such as the discontinuous points, discontinuity lines, continuous portion of the curve, etc. This is based on the PhET library bamboo.
-* scrubber - a tool with a sphere-shaped handle, which can be dragged to place the tool at an arbitrary x location
+* Scrubber - a tool with a sphere-shaped handle, which can be dragged to place the tool at an arbitrary x location
 * Reference Line scrubber - the scrubber with a blue handle, which lets you place a vertical "reference line" at an arbitrary x location.
 * Labeled Line - a feature that is available only via PhET-iO, which allows you to place a vertical line at an arbitrary x location, and label that line
 * Labeled Point - a feature that is available only via PhET-iO, which allows you to place a point on the f(x) curve at